jupiter-project/jupiter/README.txt

 the enclosed compile.sh script.
 This will compile all java classes and put them under the classes subdirectory, which is already in the classpath used by the run.sh startup script.
-The compiled class files can optionally be packaged in a nxt.jar file using the enclosed jar.sh script, and then nxt.jar should be included in the classpath instead of the classes subdirectory.
+The compiled class files can optionally be packaged in a jupiter.jar file using the enclosed jar.sh script, and then jupiter.jar should be included in the classpath instead of the classes subdirectory.